scottballenger/wordtl/README.md

 ### Usage:
 ```
 Usage of ./wordtl:
+  -a	Try to guess the wordle by iterating through guesses.
+  -d int
+    	Number of days before today, when auto-guessing. (default 1)
   -f string
-        Word File: Name/Path of ASCII text file containing one word per line. (default "CSW21.txt")
+    	OPTIONAL Word File: Name/Path of ASCII text file containing one word per line.
+Will use the wordle list from https://www.nytimes.com/games/wordle/index.html if this flag is not specified.
+  -l int
+    	Word Length: Number of letters to match. wordle is 5 letters. (default 5)
+  -m int
+    	Max Words to Print. (default 100)
   -p string
     	Pattern to Match: Known letters will be in the position that they appear.
 Wildecard placeholders '-' 1) must include all letters specified by the -w flag and 2) can be any other letter that is not excluded by the -x flag.
 Example value of 't----' would lookup words with a 't' in the beginning of a 5 letter word.
   -s	Print statistics of letter distribution for each letter position.
   -w string
     	Wildcard Letters: Letters that must appear in any position where there is a wildecard placeholder '-'.
 Example value of 'r' means that there must be at least 1 'r' in any place where there is a '-' in the -p flag.
   -x string
     	Excluded Letters: Letters that cannot appear in the word.
 Example value of 'ies' means that 'i', 'e', or 's' cannot appear anywhere in the word.
   -(1-9) string
-      	Letters that don't belong in this position (each position, 1 through 9, has their own flag): Letters that appear in the word, but not in postion #(1-9) Example value of 'ies' means that 'i', 'e', or 's' cannot appear in position #(1-9).
+      	Letters that don't belong in this position (each position, 1 through 9, has their own flag): Letters that appear in the word, but not in postion #(1-9) Example value of '-4 ies' means that 'i', 'e', or 's' cannot appear in position #4.
 ```
 ## Example
 ### Example Input